AdrienBenamira/Dreem_project_2019_MLC/readme.md

 This work is  a part of an in-class [Kaggle Competition](https://www.kaggle.com/c/dreem-sleep-stages) for the Machine Learning Course offered at Ecole CentraleSupelec, Paris in the Fall 2018-2019.

+## Challenge goals

+Perform sleep stage scoring accurately.

+## Data description

+Each sample represents 30 seconds of recording for a size total dimension of 22500.
+There are three kinds of electrophysiological signals: electroencephalogram, pulse oximeter, accelerometer, leading to the following structure of samples in the dataset:

+    4 EEG channels sampled at 125Hz (4 x 125 x 30 = 15000 size per sample)
+    2 Pulse Oxymeter channels (red and infra-red) sampled at 50 Hz (2 x 50 x 30 = 3000 size per sample)
+    3 Accelerometer channels sampled at 50Hz (3 x 50 x 30 = 4500 size per sample)

+## Output Description:

+Integer between 0 and 4 representing the sleep stage of the 30-second window.
+The sleep classification follows the AASM recommendations and was labeled by a single expert.

+    0 : Wake
+    1 : N1 (light sleep)
+    2 : N2
+    3 : N3 (deep sleep)
+    4 : REM (paradoxal sleep)

+## Datasets description:

+43830 train samples for 20592 test samples

+## Our results

 Our final F-score is 64.78 % on the private test set and we are currently ranked 4th / 74.